joshuabenuck/learning-pico8/src/ss/intro/intro.md

-# DRAFT: A Spaceshooter in 16 Steps
+# A Space Shooter in 16 Steps

 [This is a fun take](https://ztiromoritz.github.io/pico-8-shooter/) on a tutorial format.
 It shows how to make a spaceshooter, but instead of creating videos or a written tutorial, it uses a series of 16 animated images.

 Local versions of the origianl images are inlined below.
 Each of the nested sections is devoted to a single image.
-Since animated gifs cannot be paused, the images have been converted to videos so you can control the playback speed or pause, as needed.
+The image is dispalyed at the top of each page.
+If you want to pause or otherwise control the playback, press the play button to switch to playing a video version of the same content.

-Over time, a written version of each step will be created, but if you want to dive in now, feel free to work off of the embedded videos.
+If all of that sounds like too much work, there are written instructions on each page so you don't have to mess around with the vidoes, if you don't want to.

 ![...](../step_01/tut_1.gif)
 ![...](../step_02/tut_2.gif)